mdaku/posc-35003-fall-2019/README.md

 You are required to know the names, correct spellings, and locations of all of the countries on the African continent.

 ### Mid-Term Exam (20%)
-There is a midterm in-class exam worth 30% of your final grade.
+There is a midterm in-class exam worth 20% of your final grade.
 There will be a review the class before.

-### Mid-Term Exam (30%)
+### Final Exam (30%)
 There is an in-class final exam worth 30% of your final grade.
 There will be a review the class before.

 ### Wikipedia Assignment (30%)